Lerryn: Ecology

 During the late 1990s Ethy Wood was found to be an interesting site for lichens, and in 2013 a species new to England was found by lichenologist Neil Sanderson during a survey of the wood.
 Arthonia ilicinella was found on a small, slow-growing holly by the river, and is known from Ireland and western Scotland.
 Also found was Bacidia incompta, a species which has declined along with elms affected by Dutch elm disease.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Lerryn in the 1800s and 1900s.